SecureStrux/Guides/README.md

     #This command will append the authorized_keys file with the contents of id_rsa.pub.
     cat id_rsa.pub >> authorized_keys
     ```
-6. Transfer the `id_rsa` private key file to a secure location and then delete the key files:
+6. Transfer the `id_rsa` private key file to a secure location and then delete the key files from their default location:
     ```Bash
     #This command will delete the rsa key files.
     rm -rf id_rsa*